karzhenkov/qt6-coro/README.md

 - Everything here is about `co_await`/`co_return` only.
   The keyword `co_yield` is not covered.

-- A coroutine is executed within a single thread.
+- A coroutine is executed within the thread where it was started.
+  In general, Qt event loop is required to run continuations.

 - Return object of a coroutine function is `QFuture`.